The best sheets you can buy online in 2021

 Image courtesy of Magic Linen

-Linen is having a moment; long a luxury preference, this soft, natural fabric made from the fibers of the flax plant is catching on in the mainstream bedding market, with availability and pricing making it more accessible.
+Long a luxury preference, this soft, natural fabric made from the fibers of the flax plant is catching on in the mainstream bedding market, with availability and pricing making it more accessible.
 The fabric is a looser weave, so thread count is of less concern; just look for 100 percent linen, Belgian linen, or flax.

 Though it’s pricey, linen has its benefits.
 It gets amazingly soft over time.
 It’s static-free, absorbent, and it keeps you toasty in winter and cool in summer.
 Pre-washed linen will be softer from the beginning.
 If it’s not pre-washed it may seem coarse at first, but it will soften over time.